 Substantially all of our recurring service fees and one-time commissions are paid by funds managed by our third-party product partners and Gopher, our asset management arm, which are negotiated and vary from product to product.
-In 2020, 2021 and 2022, 82.4%, 78.1% and 83.0% of our total revenues were derived from recurring service fees and one-time commissions, respectively.
 Recurring service fees and one-time commission rates can fluctuate based on the prevailing political, economic, regulatory, taxation and competitive factors that affect the product partners and Gopher.
 These factors, which are not within our control, include the capacity of product partners and Gopher to place new business, profits of product partners, client demand and preference for investment products, the availability of comparable products from other product partners at a lower cost, the availability of alternative investment products to clients and the tax deductibility of commissions and fees.
 In addition, the historical volume of investment products that we distributed or managed may have a significant impact on our bargaining power with product partners or clients in relation to the commission and fee rates for future products.
 Because we can neither determine, nor predict, the timing or extent of commission and fee rate changes with respect to the investment products, it is difficult for us to assess the effect of any of these changes on our operations.
 Therefore, any decrease in commission and fee rates may adversely affect our revenues, cash flow and results of operations.